On the Leray problem for steady flows in two-dimensional infinitely long channels with slip boundary conditions: Introduction

 and

-one could also construct the flux carrier $\Bg$, see Remark \ref{general case}.
-Then the existence, far field behavior and uniqueness of the solutions to the Navier-Stokes system \eqref{NS}, \eqref{far field} and \eqref{BC} in such general channel with straight outlets could be proved in a similar way. \end{remark}
+We can also construct the flux carrier $\Bg$, see Remark \ref{general case}.
+Then the existence, far field behavior, and uniqueness of the solutions to the problem \eqref{NS}, \eqref{far field}, and \eqref{BC} in these channels can be proved in a similar way. \end{remark}

+\begin{remark} When the paper has been finished, we got to know that a similar result has been obtained in \cite{LPY} independently.
+Although there are some overlaps between the results in \cite{LPY} and that in \cite{SWX2022slip} and this paper, the analysis is different in many aspects. \end{remark}

 The rest of the paper is organized as follows.
 In Section 2, we give some important lemmas which are used here and there in the paper.
 Section 3 devotes to the construction of the flux carrier.
-In Section 4, the existence of the solutions to the Navier-Stokes system \eqref{NS}, \eqref{far field} and \eqref{BC} is proved by Leray-Schauder fixed point theorem.
-The exponential decay of the $H^1$ norm of the solution is also given in section 4.
-In Section 5, we show that the solutions obtained in Section 4 is unique in suitable class provided that the flux is sufficiently small.
+In Section 4, the existence of solutions to the problem \eqref{NS}, \eqref{far field}, and \eqref{BC} is proved by Leray-Schauder fixed point theorem.
+The exponential convergence rate of the $H^1$ norm of the solutions is also given in Section 4.
+In Section 5, we show that the solutions obtained in Section 4 is unique in $\mathcal{S}$ provided that the flux is suitably small.